Skip to main content

 "A competitor can call the same APIs.
 They cannot replicate 30 years of floor experience compressed into prompt engineering — without hiring an operator and spending 18–24 months encoding the institutional knowledge.
 That encoding is what ships with the asset."

 The moat compounds.
 Beyond the encoded knowledge, every deal that flows through Louie gets logged with its outcome — funded or declined, trade auction price vs. estimate, structure that held vs. structure that got recut.
-After 12 months of production use, the system has a store-specific outcome record that no acquirer can replicate by buying the software alone; it accrues only with time in operation.
-An acquirer isn’t pricing a static asset.
-They’re pricing a continuously self-improving dataset trained on real dealership outcomes at real current-market conditions.
+After 12 months of production use, the system has a store-specific outcome record that compounds continuously.
+The longer it runs, the sharper the routing — calibrated to each store's actual deal outcomes and lender mix as it goes live.

 Data Sovereignty